tonethar/IGME-230-GDD-Spring-2018/notes/canvas-sprites-0.md

 # About this Canvas Sprites Tutorial Series
 ## I. Overview
-This series of tutorials/lecture notes will get you started creating canvas sprites for your Audio Visualizer and Game Assignments for IGME-330.
+This series of tutorials/lecture notes will get you started creating canvas sprites for your *Project1 : Audio Visualizer* and *Project 2: Game or Experience*  assignments for IGME-330.

 ## II.
 How to get the most out of these tutorials
 - Try out the code samples!
 Tweak and modify them!
 Most of the code samples are 100% complete.
 You just need to copy the code and paste it into a text file, and save them to a web server.
 You can then make changes to the code and preview them in a web browser (we will be using Chrome)